pallet/ritz/README.md

 ### Breakpoints

-To set a breakpoint, eval `swank-clj.el` from src/main/elisp, put the cursor on the line where you want a breakpoint, and `M-x (slime-line-breakpoint)`.
+To set a breakpoint, eval `swank-clj.el` from src/main/elisp, put the cursor on the line where you want a breakpoint, and `M-x slime-line-breakpoint`.

 Note that breakpoints disappear on recompilation at the moment.

+To list breakpoints, use `M-x slime-list-breakpoints`.
+In the listing you can use the following keys

+ - e enable
+ - d disable
+ - g refresh list
+ - k remove breakpoint
+ - v view source location

 ## Use Cases